jimbojetset/BBC_MODEL_B/README.md

 --no-boot-disc
 --no-autoboot       Mount media and leave the BBC at BASIC.

 --type TEXT         Type text into the BBC keyboard buffer after boot.
+May be repeated.
 --load-state PATH   Restore a .sav state before running.
 --headless-ms N     Run without a window for N milliseconds.
 --print-autoload PATH
                    Print the !BOOT command for a bootable DFS image.

 --tube-6502         Start with the 65C02 Tube co-processor enabled.
+--tube-enable       Alias for --tube-6502.
 --tube-host-rom PATH
 --tube-6502-rom PATH
                    Use non-default Tube ROMs.